 How can I check Thailand’s air quality?

 You can check the real-time AQI levels at AQICN.org.
-The levels are color-coded based on safety:
+Type in the city you want to get levels for, which are color-coded based on safety:

 0-50 (Green, Healthy)

 200-300 (Purple, Very Unhealthy)

 For more information about the smog and how to protect yourself, you can also visit ChiangMaiAir.org.